Brigad/redux-rest-easy/docs/principles/actions.md

 ### Execute the afterHook

-Specifying an _optional_ function `action.afterHook` when defining an action will allow to execute this function every time a request has successfuly performed.
+Specifying an _optional_ function `action.afterHook` when defining an action will allow executing this function every time a request has successfully performed.

 ### Execute the onSuccess/onFailure